muchdogesec/feeds2stix/processors/abuse_ch/threatfox/README.md

 	"spec_version": "2.1",
 	"id": "malware--<UUIDV5>",
     "created_by_ref": "identity--a1cb37d2-3bd3-5b23-8526-47a22694b7e0",
-	"created": "Earliest <data.first_seen> for all observables linked to malware", "modified": "Latest <data.last_seen> for all observables linked to malware", "name": "<KEY.malware_printable>",
+	"created": "Earliest <first_seen_utc> for all observables linked to this malware", "modified": "Latest <last_seen_utc> for all observables linked to this malware", "name": "<malware_printable>",
 	"malware_types": [
 		"unknown"
 	],